Not sure what to do in Osaka in one day? Worry not!

-In our detailed Osaka itinerary, we will cover the things you must do in Osaka in one day and how to maximize your time to see as much as possible!
+That is why we have written this detailed Osaka itinerary, so you discover the things you must do in Osaka in one day and how to maximize your time to see as much as possible!

 Osaka Tourist Attractions Map: 1-Day Osaka Itinerary

 Above is the personalized tourist attractions map for your 1 day Osaka itinerary.
-You will see two sets of marks on the map: the red circle with numbers, and the blue circles with question marks.
-On the top left corner of the map is a toggle.
-By clicking on the toggle, you can see the list of attractions in Osaka I have highlighted on the map.
-It will make it easier to follow along.
+You will see two sets of marks on the map: the red circle with numbers, and the blue circle with question marks.

 The red circles are the places in Osaka you will be visiting.
 Each red circle has a number to it.
 The red circle with the number 1 means it will be the first thing to do in Osaka.
 Can you see what I have marked on the map as number 1?
 Yes, it’s Osaka Castle!